danielfdickinson/netlify-new-oldnew-mashup/README.md

 which means you can set the 'weight' metadata in the front-matter of pages that are not naturally in the order you wish (basic ordering is by date).
 Lower weight sorts earlier.

-### Search

-This theme implements a search functionality using Fuse.js, and fusebar.js.

 ### Contact Form